dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 ## Resource Parameters - Properties
 Resource parameters are just properties to the DSC class.
 In this example, we are going to add a ```DriveLetter``` and ```Label``` parameter.
-Just like any class, we will prefix these variables with their types.
+Just like any class, we will prefix these properties with their types.
 ```powershell
 [DscResource()]
 class DriveLabel